- HOME

 WINTER BONDING

-During the winter break, the 59th organised a winter bonding event called "Upholding Ukhuwah", which aimed to foster stronger bonds between the Muslim students in NUS, through bonding activities.
-During the gender-segregated event, the participants had the opportunity to play futsal and captains ball, amongst other bonding activities.
-The event ended with a reflection session for us to share our thoughts and prize-presentation session, which was heartwarming to see after an eventful day of activities.
+During the winter break, the 60th organised a winter bonding event called "Upholding Ukhuwah", which aimed to foster stronger bonds between the Muslim students in NUS, through bonding activities.
+The participants had the opportunity to play kinball and zone soccer, amongst other bonding activities.
+The event ended with a prize-presentation session and a movie night for our participants to relax after a day of activities.

 RAMADHAN IFTARAWIH